 Jürgen's experience includes winning merger control approvals from the German Federal Cartel Office and the European Commission in a variety of industrial sectors, including the automotive, banking, nonwoven, pharmaceutical, and chemical industries.
 He also has been involved in various international, European, and national antitrust investigations in the banking, cement, automotive, insurance, and industrial minerals industries.
 His regulatory practice focuses on cartel and distribution cases and abuses of a dominant position.
 Jürgen's litigation experience includes the representation of two U.S. financial institutions in approximately 300 different cases.

-He currently represents a client in the construction industry in an antitrust investigation by the German Federal Cartel Office, represents a sweets manufacturer in front of the German Federal Supreme Court in a case concerning the mere exchange of competitively sensitive information, and is pursuing an antitrust damage claim against the truck cartel on behalf of an industrial client.
+He currently represents a sweets manufacturer in front of the German Federal Supreme Court in a case concerning the mere exchange of competitively sensitive information and is defending an automotive supplier against an antitrust damage claim brought by a car manufacturer.
 He also recently obtained a certificate of non-objection pursuant to Section 58 AWV for the acquisition of a German target by a Chinese client from the German government.

 The following represents experience acquired prior to joining Jones Day.

 Represented a German moving services company in a parallel cartel investigation by the U.S. Department of Justice and the German Federal Cartel Office.

 Represented a leading Austrian bank in an investigation by the European Commission for price-fixing and in the appeal against the fine imposed by the Commission in the front of the European Courts in Luxemburg.